appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 The requirements in this specification will explicitly indicate which test cases apply generally to the **agent** and which test cases must be repeated for each supported **model**.
 This ensures that an agent remains secure regardless of which model the orchestrator selects to execute a specific task.

+## Out of scope for v1: Agent-to-Agent (A2A) / Multi-Agent Composition

+Agent-to-agent (A2A) protocols and multi-agent orchestration — where an Agent delegates tasks to, or composes with, one or more *separate, independent* Agents across a delegation chain — are **out of scope for v1** of this specification.
+This is distinct from the **Multi-Model Compliance Requirements** above, which govern a single Agent that internally selects among multiple LLMs; that case remains **in scope**.
+What is deferred here is the composition of an Agent with other Agents.

+Concretely, v1 does not assess the security of inter-agent delegation chains, cross-agent identity and consent propagation, or the discovery and trust of peer/third-party Agents.
+The single defensive expectation that still applies in v1 is that an Agent must **isolate any multi-agent channels and shared memories** it exposes (see §2.1.1); beyond that isolation requirement, v1 does not certify any claim about safe multi-agent composition.

+Certification, and any resulting certificate, therefore makes **no assertion** about the security of A2A or multi-agent composition.
+Buyers should not infer that delegation-chain risks have been assessed.
+The corresponding CoSAI delegation-chain threats are listed explicitly under *Out of Scope CoSAI Threats*.

+**Roadmap:** Explicit A2A / multi-agent composition requirements — including delegation-chain identity and consent propagation, peer-agent discovery and trust, and the delegation-chain threats currently listed as out of scope — are targeted for a future revision.

 ## Integration with Conventional Security

 This specification focuses exclusively on the unique threats introduced by AI models and agentic controls.
 It does not replace traditional security requirements.